sammybammy52/Laravel-ice-and-fire-REST-API/README.md

 ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃ ⁃

 ## End-point: Retrieve Books
-To retrieve books from your database you have to send a GET request to the URL endpoint above, it also has a search functionality.
+To retrieve books from your database you have to send a GET request to the URL endpoint below, it also has a search functionality.

 ### Method: GET
 >```
 >http://localhost:8000/api/v1/books
 >```

-To search for books with the above endpoint, you just have to pass in a query parameter of 'search' it allows you to search the 'name', 'country' and 'publisher' columns in the database. you are also able to search by year by adding 'year' to the query parameters
+To search for books with the above endpoint, you just have to pass in a query parameter of 'search' it allows you to search the 'name', 'country' and 'publisher' columns in the database.

 ### Method: GET
 >```
 >http://localhost:8000/api/v1/books?search=:searchKey
 >```

+You are also able to search by year by adding 'year' to the query parameters
 ### Method: GET
 >```
 >http://localhost:8000/api/v1/books?year=:year